 All you have to do is follow the interactive map to find the location and read the description of the mural art.

 1. Best realistic street art in Singapore: Chinatown

-Besides temples and hawker centres, Chinatown is known as one of the best neighbourhoods for finding murals in Singapore.
+Besides temples and hawker centres, Chinatown is one of the best neighbourhoods for finding murals in Singapore.
 The area has the most realistic and lifelike murals you will ever see.